 For a more in-depth review of DIY blood lactate testing, we recommend you check out our comprehensive post on the subject: “Blood Lactate Test Protocol: Tips and Tricks.”

 No fancy lab or treadmill necessary for this, only a moderate hill you can run and walk up, a lactate meter, and a buddy to take the blood samples and record the data.
 You can self-administer this test but it’s easier with a partner.

 After your 15-minute warm-up at quite low intensity, begin by walking fast up the hill for 3 minutes.
 At the top of the hill your partner will take the blood sample and you will walk back down and repeat.
 Start with a pace that puts your heart rate in the 110–120 range.
 Each succeeding stage should be done with a heart rate about 7–10 beats higher.
 It is important to hold the heart rate as steady as possible throughout each stage.
 If you get a bad reading, you should repeat that stage before moving to the next-higher heart rate.
 Follow the above recommendations for eating and warm-up.

 In the end you should end up with something that looks like this if you are fit:

 And this is what your graph will look like if you need to build up your aerobic capacity:

-- It is frustratingly common to get error readings when you test a sweat contaminated sample.
-This is especially true with the Lactate Plus which uses a very small blood sample.
-Wipe the first drop of blood away with alcohol and then dry the area with a dry paper towel and test the second drop to lessen the chance of errors.
+- It is frustratingly common to get error readings when you test a sweat-contaminated sample.
+This is especially true with the Lactate Plus, which uses a very small blood sample.
+Wipe the first drop of blood away with alcohol and then dry the area with a dry paper towel.
+Test the second drop to lessen the chance of errors.

-- Climbers often have very calloused finger tips so can be hard to get a sample from.
-We like to use ear lobes.
+- Climbers often have very calloused fingertips so it can be hard to get samples from their fingers.
+In that case, we prefer to use earlobes.